pramnora/Linode/README.md

 ### Runing the server remotely...using SSH/Secure Shell...

 What really surprised me, somewhat...
--(though, I have used Windows 'Putty' software to remotely SSH into my Raspbian Pi, before)-
+-(though, I have used Windows 'Putty' software to remotely SSH into my Raspberry Pi single board computer machine, before)-
 ...was realising I don't need to use Linode web browser interface to connect to my server;
 instead, I can use either: MS DOS Command Prompt/or, Powershell...; either way the instructions are the same...